stephanzlatarev/norman/skill/starcraft/README.md

 - Maintain an ordered list of battles by priority.
 Battles may be front attacks with may combat units or harrassment missions with a few specialists.
 - Assign the required warriors to the battles by priority.
 Direct battles according to the balance between deployed own forces and anticipated enemy forces.

+# Key performance indicators

+### A0 Reach max worker count as early as possible with less losses than the opponent

+Build workers constantly until income of 5000 resources/minute.
+Expand in time to utilize workers.
+Position our forces properly to secure all expansions.

+#### A1 Saturate home base with 26 workers as early as possible

+Build workers constantly.
+Chronoboost them before first Gateway becomes active.

+#### A2 Make a secure first expansion as early as possible

+Scouting gives us information about early enemy attacks.
+We should have enough forces to not die while expanding.
+Build workers with distance mining in advance of the nexus.

+### B0 Reach maxed out army with less losses than the opponent

+Produce warriors of desired army composition constantly.
+Engage in winable fights only, until maxed out.